Bjaza/OC_suite/README.md

 # OC_suite
-Creative suite compiled with FLOSS
+Creative suite compiled with FOSS

 This is a creative suite compiled out of GIMP, Krita, FreeCAD and Blender.
 It is for now primarily aimed at production design but may expand in the future.